psiz-org/psiz/README.md

 ### Deviations from TensorFlow

 The models in PsiZ are susceptible to local optima.
-While the usual tricks help, such as stochastic gradient decent, we typically need multiple restarts with different initializations to be confident in the solution.
-In an effort to shield a user from the burden of writing restart logic, PsiZ includes a restart module that is employed by the `fit` method of the `Proxy` class.
+While the usual tricks help, such as stochastic gradient decent, we typically require multiple restarts with different initializations to be confident in the solution.
+In an effort to shield users from the burden of writing restart logic, PsiZ includes a restart module that is employed by the `fit` method of the `Proxy` class.
 The state of most TensorFlow objects can be reset using a serialization/deserialization strategy.
 However, `tf.keras.callbacks` do not permit this strategy.
 To fix this problem, PsiZ implements a subclass of `tf.keras.callbacks.Callback`, which adds a `reset` method.
 This solution is unattractive and is likely to change when a more elegant solution is found.

 ## Modules